R0m1k3/BasketFlow/replit.md

 ## Overview

-Basket Flow is a web application designed to display basketball games broadcast in France.
-It features a weekly match table and a monthly calendar, aggregating games from major leagues such as NBA, WNBA, Euroleague, EuroCup, and Betclic Elite.
-The application identifies which French TV channels (e.g., beIN Sports, Prime Video, La Chaîne L'Équipe, DAZN, SKWEEK) are broadcasting each game.
-A key feature is its reliance on 100% free, official APIs for match data, with automated daily updates, and AI-powered enrichment for broadcaster information and data extraction.
+Basket Flow is a web application that displays basketball games broadcast in France.
+It aggregates match data from multiple free APIs (NBA, WNBA, Euroleague, EuroCup, Betclic Elite) and provides weekly and monthly calendar views.
+The application enriches match data with French broadcaster information and uses AI-powered extraction for certain data sources.

 ## User Preferences